-With gentle sea breezes, scented with sweet-smelling jasmine and when the fish you are served is always fresh, Tunisia is an exciting destination where distinct cultures and incredible extremes of the landscape – forested coastlines, and the Saharan sand seas in the south meet.
+With gentle sea breezes, scented with sweet-smelling jasmine and where the fish you are served is always fresh, Tunisia is an exciting destination where distinct cultures and incredible extremes of the landscape – forested coastlines, and the Saharan sand seas in the south meet.

 For over 1,250 kilometres of this country’s spectacular coastline, displaying soft sandy beaches, Tunisia is one of the best-known Mediterranean destinations for seaside holidays.
 The sea stretches out like a grand cerulean mirror; children splash in the shallow waves, above striped domes of parasail wings rising high into the sky, windsurfers traverse sparkling water, and the buzz of jet skis along the shoreline are some of Tunisia’s well-kept secrets.